-As of December 31, 2021, OR has altogether 989 trademarks and service marks, 793 of which have been registered and 196 of which are in the registration process with the Department of Intellectual Property.
-OR has a high number of trademarks and service marks to ensure that it has covered as many goods and services as possible for its operations and to protect its valuable brands from all trademark infringement as well as other concurrent liabilities.
+As of December 31, 2022, OR has a total of 1,245 trademarks and service marks9, of which 956 are successfully registered, while the remaining 289 are still in the registration process.
+OR has so many trademarks and service marks (whether successfully registered or being considered by the Department of Intellectual Property) to ensure that it can cover as many goods and services as possible.
+Additionally, OR believes that registering its trademarks and service marks will protect its valuable brands from intellectual property violations and other infringements.